ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 ```
 npm run registerUser
 ```
-*Please note that it uses the admin user identity to issue register command for the new user.
+*Please note that the admin user identity is used to issue register command for the new user.
 Hence, it is mandatory to enroll the admin user before issuing this command.
 Otherwise, this command will fail.*

 <a name="chaincode"></a>
-## Chaincode operation:
+### Chaincode operation:
 *Before starting with any chaincode operation, make sure that you have [setup the environment](#setup) and [generate profile files](#profileGen) of the organization.*

 <a name="envCC"></a>